mrled/KeymapKit/keyboard.planck48/README.md

 ![Screenshot](screenshot.png?raw=true "Screenshot")

+This module defines a Planck 48 keyboard.

+- Default key size: 2x2
+- Maximum key size: 4x3

-This module defines a Planck 48 keyboard with a single keygrid containing 48 keys, arranged in 4 rows of 12 keys.
+The keyboard has a single keygrid containing 48 keys, arranged in 4 rows of 12 keys.

 All key IDs follow the pattern `planck48-{x}-{y}` where x and y are the coordinates.
 Each key is 2x2 grid units in size.